saga420/temporal-encryption-converter/README.md

 # Temporal Encryption Converter

-Temporal Encryption Converter is a Go package that provides encryption and decryption for payloads within the Temporal workflow engine.
-The package also implements a custom context propagator, which allows passing of context values across different workflows.
+The Temporal Encryption Converter is a Go package designed to deliver encryption and decryption solutions for payloads within the Temporal workflow engine.
+The package incorporates a unique context propagator, enabling the transmission of context values across multiple workflows.

 ## Installation

-Use go get to download and install the package.
+Install the package with the go get command:

 ```bash
 go get github.com/saga420/temporal-encryption-converter